aojunzz/NM-sparsity/README.md

 ## Why N:M sparsity?

-Sparse Networks is divided into structured sparsity and unstructured sparsity.
-Unstructured sparsity can remove network parameters at any position, which is called fine-grained sparsity.
-Unstructured sparseness can often achieve a higher sparsity ratio and maintain the accuracy of the model, but it is difficult to achieve speedup.
+Sparsity in Deep Neural Networks (DNNs) has been widely studied to compress and accelerate the models on resource-constrained environments.
+It can be gen- erally categorized into unstructured fine-grained sparsity that zeroes out multiple individual weights distributed across the neural network, and structured coarse- grained sparsity which prunes blocks of sub-networks of a neural network.
+Fine- grained sparsity can achieve a high compression ratio but is not hardware friendly and hence receives limited speed gains.
+On the other hand, coarse-grained sparsity cannot concurrently achieve both apparent acceleration on modern GPUs and de- cent performance.

-N:M sparsity is fine-grained structured network, which can maintain the advantages of both unstructured fine-grained sparsity and structured coarse-grained sparsity simultaneously.
+N:M fine-grained structured sparse network, which can maintain the advantages of both unstructured fine-grained sparsity and structured coarse-grained sparsity si- multaneously on specifically designed GPUs.

-Thus, latest NVIDIA Ampere design for 2:4 sparsity, this paper discuss a more general form of N:M sparse networks.
+Latest NVIDIA Ampere design for 2:4 sparsity, this paper discuss a more general form of N:M sparse networks.

 ![alt text](NM.png)